Counterfactual Modeling with Fine-Tuned LLMs for Health Intervention Design and Sensor Data Augmentation: RESULTS

 \subsubsection{Effect of Augmentation Ratio}

-Figure~\ref{fig:cf-effect} further explores how the amount of counterfactual augmentation influences performance by varying the augmentation ratio from 20\% to 100\%.
-Each subplot begins with the reduced-data model in Scenario A, B, or C, where the neural network exhibits markedly degraded performance due to undersampling; this is shown as the horizontal dashed baseline in Figure~\ref{fig:cf-effect} (A-C).
+~\figref{cf-effect} further explores how the amount of counterfactual augmentation influences performance by varying the augmentation ratio from 20\% to 100\%.
+Each subplot begins with the reduced-data model in scenario A, B, or C, where the neural network exhibits markedly degraded performance due to undersampling; this is shown as the horizontal dashed baseline in~\figref{cf-effect} (A-C).
 Starting from these weakened models, we incrementally add different quantities of LLM-generated counterfactuals and observe how performance recovers as augmentation increases.
 Across all three scarcity scenarios, the F1 score improves steadily as more counterfactuals are injected into the training set.
 The effect is most pronounced for the fine-tuned LLaMA-3.1-8B and BioMistral-7B models, which show clear monotonic gains and achieve the highest F1 scores at large augmentation ratios.

 Zero-shot LLMs (dashed lines) still provide measurable improvement over the undersampled baseline, but their gains plateau earlier, suggesting limited ability to mimic the true class manifold without task-specific adaptation.
-Another consistent observation is that Positive-Class Scarcity and Dual-Class Scarcity benefit more strongly from CF augmentation than Negative-Class Scarcity, indicating that the model is particularly sensitive to missing minority-class examples.
+Another consistent observation is that positive-class scarcity (Scenario A) and dual-class scarcity (Scenario C) benefit more strongly from CF augmentation than negative-class scarcity (Scenario B), indicating that the model is particularly sensitive to missing minority-class examples.
 Overall, the F1 curves demonstrate that counterfactuals function as an effective and controllable data augmenter, with augmentation magnitude and LLM fine-tuning both playing significant roles in performance recovery.

+Beyond performance trends, an important consideration is whether generated CFs remain on the underlying data manifold as augmentation increases.
+Our results suggest that this assumption largely holds.
+The high plausibility scores (\tblref{aireadi_result}) indicate that CFs lie within the empirical feature distribution, while the latent-space visualization (Fig. 8) shows that fine-tuned LLaMA generates CFs that align closely with the target class clusters rather than forming out-of-distribution samples.
+Additionally,~\figref{cf-effect} demonstrates stable and monotonic performance improvements across augmentation ratios, with no evidence of degradation at higher levels.
+However, we observe that performance gains begin to plateau beyond approximately 60–80\% augmentation, suggesting that moderate augmentation ratios may be sufficient in practice to balance diversity and realism.